 Midoun is the second biggest town on the island of Djerba.
-It is located in a region known for its typically Djerbian dwellings known as Menzels and its irrigated gardens.
+It is located in a region known for its typically Djerbian dwellings known as menzels and its irrigated gardens.
 The old town is located inland while the hotel areas are spread along the coast.
 Midoun is also home to three different souks and an old olive oil mill which dates back three centuries.
 Distance from the airport: 25 km.

 Zarzis has only recently established itself as a seaside resort and continues to grow into the tourist extension of Djerba on the continent.
-Located on the mainland opposite Djerba, it boasts long beaches and large palm grove at the gates of its new districts.
+Located on the mainland opposite Djerba, it boasts long beaches and large palm groves at the gates of its new districts.
 Distance from the airport: 50 km.

 Excursions will allow you to discover your destination from all perspectives.
 LuxairTours offers a range of selected tours that will allow you to discover unmissable places, paradisiacal beaches, typical dishes...
 LuxairTours organises a range of quality excursions for you.